wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 --------
 Most of those are from the first version of the campaign.
 If you think I should credit someone here, post me a message.

+New sprites of Akladians were created by SleepWalker.
+New stats of Akladians were created by AxalaraFlame.

 Many of the Akladian faction sprites were corrected by Shadow/Wayfarer.
 Aragwaiths are units created and maintained by Shadow/Wayfarer.